-We call $\iota(i)$ and $\tau(i)$ the \textbf{initial} and \textbf{terminal} vertices of $i$ respectively.
+Then $\iota(i)$ and $\tau(i)$ are called the \emph{initial} and \emph{terminal} vertices (or `extremities') of $i$ respectively.
 Provided there is no ambiguity, we let $\cW$ denote both $\cW_0$ and $\cW_1$.
-A \textbf{morphism} of graphs $\go$ is a pair $\go=(\go_0,\go_1)$ consisting of a function of the vertices $\go_0$ and an auxiliary function of the edges $\go_1$ which preserves extremities.
+A \emph{morphism} of graphs $\go=(\go_0,\go_1)$ consists of a function of the vertices $\go_0$ and a function of the edges $\go_1$ which preserves extremities.
 Provided there is no ambiguity, we let $\go$ denote both $\go_0$ and $\go_1$.

 Let $S$ be a set of labels.
-A \textbf{graph labeled over $S$} is a graph $\cW=(\cW_0,\cW_1)$ equipped with a \textbf{type function} on its edges into $S$,
+A \emph{graph labeled over $S$} is a graph $\cW=(\cW_0,\cW_1)$ equipped with a \emph{type function} $\upsilon$ on its edges into $S$,

-The label $\upsilon(i)\in S$ is called the \textbf{type} of $i$.
-We call a labeled graph \textbf{slim} if edges with the same type and the same extremities are equal.
-A \textbf{morphism} of graphs labeled over $S$ is an ordinary morphism of graphs which additionally preserves types of edges.
+The label $\upsilon(i)\in S$ is called the \emph{type} of $i$.
+A \emph{morphism} of graphs labeled over $S$ is a morphism of the underlying graphs which additionally preserves types of edges.